null

 1. Colors

 You want to use bold, complementary or triadic colors for your flag.
-The people over at Coolors.io made this easy with their interactive color palette generator at https://coolors.co/generate.
-Colorbook.io has a generator also at https://www.colorbook.io/pages/colorschemegenerator.
+Online interactive palette generators have made this easy at Coolors or Colorbook.io.

 Bold colors are the most visually appealing on a custom flag, as long as they complement one another.
 Text and background colors should contrast, making the text easier to read (and retain).
 When choosing a background for your flag design, don’t use anything that will make it difficult to focus on the main message.
 For example, using bright pink in a design may distract the person from the message that is being sent via the text on the design.
 Black contrasts well with any light color, and white works well with colors having a dark value.